GRCDEV/ArduSim/help/usage.md

     *multicopter*.
 ArduSim runs in a Raspberry Pi 3 B+ attached to the flight controller of a real multicopter.
     *simulator*.
 ArduSim runs as a multi-UAV simulator in a computer.
     *pccompanion*.
-ArduSim runs as a PC Companion to coordinate the execution in a group of real multicopters, preferably in a laptop for mobility.
+ArduSim runs as a PC Companion to coordinate the execution of a group of real multicopters, preferably in a laptop for mobility.

-To deploy a protocol, ArduSim must be run in the real multicopters and in a computer, connected among them in the same WiFi ad-hoc network.
+To deploy a protocol, ArduSim must be run in the real multicopters and in a computer, all connected in the same WiFi ad-hoc network.
 ArduSim will run as a PC Companion in the computer, which will control the experiment, sending the multicopters the required commands to setup and start the experiment.

 ### 2.1 Real multicopters